jmathai/amnesia/Readme.md

 cd amnesia
 virtualenv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ### Configure Amnesia

-You'll need to copy the `configs-sample.py` to `configs.py` and update the
+You'll need to copy the `configs-sample.json` to `configs.json` and update the
 oauth values.

 ```
-cp configs-sample.py configs.py
+cp configs-sample.json configs.json
 ```

 The `delete_after_days` value specifies that you want to delete all tweets